-Isle of Skye has been voted 4th best island in the world by National Geographic.
+The Isle of Skye has been voted 4th best island in the world by National Geographic.

-And the story begin…
+And the story begins…

-We’re packing some clothes, I throw the tent and some sleeping bags at the back of the car and off we went.
-Of course, we didn’t go straight to Scotland, we always choose the longest route.
-But that’s mainly because we can’t help to stop at anything that looks worthy to admire.
-So, a trip that was meant to be 8 – 10 hours drive it took 4 wonderful days to arrive at the destination.
+We’re packing some clothes, I throw the tent in and some sleeping bags in the back of the car and off we go.
+Of course, we didn’t go straight to Scotland.
+More often than not we choose the longest( scenic) route.
+But that’s mainly because we can’t help stopping at anything that looks worthy to visit.
+So, a trip that was meant to be an 8 – 10 hours drive, took 4 wonderful days.

-Somerset county – Cheddar Gorge
+Somerset County – Cheddar Gorge

 A different route…